 This training program is FREE for those who qualify (including textbooks and certifications).
 Funding is provided through the Harold Alfond Grant & the Maine Jobs and Recovery Plan.
 Additional funding is provided by Key Bank.

 "*" indicates required fields

 Graduates of this program will pursue careers as journeyman electricians.

 Meet the Faculty

 Chair Electrical Technology Faculty

-Michael Lovejoy is a State of Maine licensed Master Electrician with more than thirty years in the field.
-He has served as a tradesman, business owner, electrical inspector, and student.
-His goal is to engage students with real-world issues and examples of what waits for them in the trades.
-I enjoy new challenges and problem-solving and hope to bring this to his students.
+Michael Lovejoy, I’m a State of Maine licensed Master Electrician with more than thirty years in the field.
+I’ve served as a tradesman, business owner, electrical inspector and student.
+My goal is to engage students with real world issues and examples of what waits for them in the trades.
+I enjoy new challenges and problem solving and hope to bring this to my students.